When Willpower Doesn’t Work, Try A Habit Change Approach To Stop Drinking

 There are easy ways and hard ways to break a habit, and research into the science of behavior change shows that willpower just doesn’t work in the long term.

-In this episode I’m going to talk about how to break your habit of drinking in four simple steps – without relying on willpower or hating the process.
+Let me show you how to break your habit of drinking in four simple steps – without relying on willpower or hating the process.

-• The four laws of how to break a bad habit and how to build a new one, as outlined in Atomic Habits by James Clear.
+The four laws of how to break a bad habit and how to build a new one, as outlined in Atomic Habits by James Clear.

-• Why understanding your personal habit loop of cues, cravings, responses and rewards is critical to helping you stop drinking without relying on willpower or hating the process.
+✅ Why Understanding your personal habit loop of cues, cravings, responses and rewards is critical to helping you stop drinking without relying on willpower or hating the process.

-• How creating and sharing an implementation intention is fundamental to succeeding in change where you have stumbled in the past.
+How creating and sharing an implementation intention is fundamental to succeeding in change where you have stumbled in the past.

-• Why environmental design is key to achieving your goals.
+Why environmental design is key to achieving your goals.
 Making small changes to your physical and social environment will make it easier to break the drinking cycle.

-• What has likely tripped you up in the past and practical and specific ways to set yourself up for success, not self-sabotage.
+What has likely tripped you up in the past and practical and specific ways to set yourself up for success, not self-sabotage.

-• What you should learn from times you’ve tried to stop before, without shaming yourself for going back to drinking.
+What you should learn from times you’ve tried to stop before, without shaming yourself for going back to drinking.

 What is the habit loop?